The Science and Sense of Human Understanding

 Medical Decision Making: The Art & Science of Science & Judgment

-In this discussion, Dr. Katz explains the basic principles that serve as a foundation for a good medical decision and how these same principles can be applied to everyday life choices.
+In this discussion, Dr. DAVID KATZ explains the basic principles that serve as a foundation for a good medical decision and how these same principles can be applied to everyday life choices.

 The Basic Care & Feeding of Homo Sapiens: Are We Truly Clueless?

-Dr. Katz debunks myths about dietary confusion and shows that the basic theme of healthful eating is well established and clear.
+Dr. DAVID KATZ debunks myths about dietary confusion and shows that the basic theme of healthful eating is well established and clear.

 David Katz sought-out for the ultimate guide in how to eat right